Pumpkin Spice and All Things Nice: How to Spend Autumn in Newcastle

 Whether you’re not quite ready to accept defeat against the weather, or you’re embracing the changing seasons in full force (we meet again, bright orange scarf), there’s nowt nicer than Newcastle in the autumn.

-From talks at the Tyne Theatre & Opera House, to Halloween markets – the nights might be drawing in, but the Toon definitely isn’t.
+From crisp autumn walks and to brand-new seasonal menus – the nights might be drawing in, but the Toon definitely isn’t.
 So grab a cuppa, and read on for some of our suggestions on how to spend the season in Newcastle.

 Pumpkin spice up your life